Free60: Development

 One of the main contributors to the Free60 project has developed a method of 3D graphics acceleration on the Xbox 360's GPU (codenamed Xenos) under Linux.
 This work has been encapsulated into an API for easier use.
 In order to achieve this acceleration, some data from the Xbox 360's flash needs to be uploaded to the Xenos GPU.
 This process may be automated to help ensure legality of any 3D graphics acceleration.

-Since only a small proportion of Xbox 360's are currently able to execute unsigned code, there has been little development within the Free60 project in recent times.
+Since only a small proportion of Xbox 360's were able to execute unsigned code, there was little development within the Free60 project until the advent of the BadUpdate hypervisor exploit.
 This may to some extent be contrasted to the Free60 predecessor, the Xbox Linux project, which saw far more development as a result of the relative ease of running unsigned code on the Xbox and the ease of porting x86 code to the Xbox's custom Intel Pentium III-based CPU.

 To continue development, members of the Free60 project are looking for help.
 Perhaps the most important of the help requests is to provide audio drivers; the Free60 members have asked for someone with knowledge of the ALSA kernel component and a SiS966 based motherboard to achieve this.

 One project created as a result of the success of Free60 is a Kernel Rebooter.
 The goal of this is, after initially loading a vulnerable kernel and exploiting it to gain control of the system, to be able to make the console reload into a modified, unsigned hypervisor and kernel.
 Being able to reboot into a more recent kernel revision would allow for games to be executed on the console that are dependent on these kernel revisions.
 This project has seen a certain level of success; there are binary files available (to be launched by the serial loader or readcd) to partially reload the hypervisor.